dalyw01/SMP-Tests/README.md

 # SMP Tests

-This is a Cucumber project I made to test the BBC's Standard Media Player
+This is a Cucumber project made to test the BBC's Standard Media Player

 The project is an automated test suite written in a BDD manner